ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-1.md

     seriesSignalAfterFilter.attachAxis(self.axisY)
 ```

 As before, you first load the DLL.
-Then, you remove all series from the chart.
+Then, remove all series from the chart.
 This way, the chart clears whenever the user clicks the Filters button before plotting new data.

 You should retrieve the inputSignal and add it to the chart using a helper method, prepareSeries, which copies data from the underlying pointer to the Python array.
 You should also invoke the truncate method, retrieve the filtered signal, and add it to the plot.
 To do all this, add the following method to the main.py file: